-Depending on how much a client bets in a given hotel's casino, or how famous the client is, VIP Party Hosts will even pick up the bill for their nights out.
+Depending on how much a client bets in a given hotel's casino, VIP Party Hosts employed by that casino will even pick up the bill for their nights out.
 Essentially these hosts are a mixture of an assistant, party planner, and member of your entourage.

 VICE got in touch with hosts Kevin* and Lance Sherman, the latter operates concierge and hosting company Let Loose Vegas and counts athletes, celebrities, and poker stars among his clients.
 We talked to these VIP Hosts about the ins and outs of their unique jobs.